 Something like this happened several times throughout the first few days.
-And honestly, Harel wished that hadn’t changed.
+Honestly, Harel wished that hadn’t changed.
 Now she was woken up in the middle of the night by moaning.
-And soon after that, five scantily dressed women rushed out of Marven’s room and he chased them out in anger.
+And soon after that, five scantily dressed women rushed out of Marven’s room, and he angrily chased them out.

-Harel did want to help him, or be there for him, or do anything, but what was she supposed to do?
+Harel did want to help, be there for him, or do anything, but what was she supposed to do?
 She was a thirteen-year-old kid.
-And what little life experience she had was almost entirely spent holding a sword.
-What could she do for a several hundred-year-old man that was struggling with such grief and guilt?
+What little life experience Harel had was almost entirely spent holding a sword.
+What could she do for a several hundred-year-old man struggling with grief and guilt?